medvekoma/docker-cassandra/compose/README.md

+This folder describes how to use docker-compose for running a Cassandra cluster.

-## Starting a cluster with docker-compose
+## Starting a cluster

 ```bash
 docker-compose up -d
 docker logs
 ```